Spectrum is a suite of easy to use policy models which provide policymakers with an analytical tool to support the decision making process.

 - AIM: AIDS Impact Model

 AIM projects the consequences of the HIV epidemic, including the number of people living with HIV, new infections, and AIDS deaths by age and sex; as well as the new cases of tuberculosis and AIDS orphans.
 AIM is used by UNAIDS to make the national and regional estimates it releases every two years.
+AIM is also available as a stand-alone web site.

 - Goals: Cost and impact of HIV Intervention